TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 <br />

-Training background images are acquired from http://cvcl.mit.edu/database.htm.
+The background images used for training are acquired from http://cvcl.mit.edu/database.htm.
 While still in the `yolov3_time_covers` directory, run the following shell script to download all of the images and copy them to the `images` directory.
+You may have to give it execution permission first.

     >chmod +x get_images.sh
     >./get_images.sh